Modest Periwinkle Shell, Echinolittorina modesta

 Modest Periwinkle Shell, Echinolittorina modesta.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur., August 2009.
 Size: 1.5 cm (0.6 inches) x 1.0 cm (0.4 inches).

-The Modest Periwinkle, Echinolittorina modesta (Phillipi, 1846), is a gastropod mollusk that is a member of the Littorinidae Family of Periwinkles.
-The shells consist of five to six rounded whorls, modestly pointed apex and the exterior is sculpted with a series of ridges following along the whorls.
-The shell is white in color, with reddish brown speckling or blotching; the aperture is light orange-brown; and, some shells have apertures that are raised with dark brown markings.
-Modest Periwinkle Shells reach a maximum of 1.9 cm (0.8 inches) in length and 1.3 cm (0.5 inches).
+Description: Modest Periwinkle shells consist of five to six rounded whorls with a modestly pointed apex.
+The exterior is sculpted with a series of ridges following along the whorls.
+The shell is white in color, with reddish brown speckling or blotching.
+The aperture is light orange-brown.
+Some shells have apertures with dark brown markings.
+Modest Periwinkle Shells reach a maximum of 1.9 cm (0.8 inches) in length and 1.3 cm (0.5 inches) in width.